Adam-Lechnos/windows-enforcer/README.md

 Scripts executed via task scheduler, even if executed manually, will output logging data from the system's specified log directory --> `%temp%\damo-net\logs` (`C:\Windows\temp`)
 A new log is generated with the execution's point-in-time date and time stamp appended.

-### How the process works
-The file will first create and copy itself to `C:\scripts\batch`, then kick off the file sync between the NAS enforcement folder and the `C:\scripts` folder locally.
-Once syncing completes, all the required files, scripts, and scheduled tasks will be created and then executed.

-The 'First Run Enforcement Checks' scheduled task re-runs the above process from within the scripts folder every startup, and then every 2 hours indefinitely.
-Any changes made to the scripts directory will automatically be copied to the clients, enabling a method for centrally managing Windows clients.
-All scheduled tasks are located within the newly created `Damo.net` folder. (within the Task Scheduler program)

 If the client is off the network, the script will attempt to execute enforcement tasks, which are expected to fail if at least one sync has not occurred or if the files were deleted within the local scripts folder.
 The next successful re-sync will re-create any missing files.

 ### Managing Installs